-ATTACHMENT G: DRAFT AGREEMENT FOR
+ATTACHMENT F: DRAFT AGREEMENT FOR

 MISCELLANEOUS PROPERTY INSPECTION

 PRODUCTS AND SERVICES

 The following sets forth Citizens’ expectations of contractual terms and conditions to be included in the Agreement resulting from this ITN for (A.) Aerial Imagery Services.
 For (B.) Emerging Technologies and Solutions, different terms and conditions will depend on the responses to this ITN.
 Additionally, Citizens is willing to modify these terms and conditions based on industry standards and the Vendor’s reply to this solicitation.
 Vendors may propose modifications in their Reply and/or during the Negotiation Phase of the ITN.